ViliLipo/MinecraftDiscordBot/docs.md

 Checks given line for expressions that are not for public

--:param line: Line to be checked
+- :param line: Line to be checked

--:type line: string
+- :type line: string

--:returns: boolean
+- :returns: boolean

 <h3 id="botSrc.minecraftWrapper.MinecraftWrapper.formatLine">formatLine</h3>